daostack/arc.js_legacy/docs/Configuration.md

   The voting machine used by default by `Dao.new` when creating new DAOs.
 Default is "AbsoluteVote".

 **gasLimit_deployment**
 Gas sent to transactions when migrating contracts and when creating DAOs that don't use a Unversal Controller.
 A number like 4543760.
+The default number changes with most new releases of Arc.js  You can find the current value for your Arc.js installation by looking in the `config/default.json` file.

 **gasLimit_runtime**
 Gas sent to transactions in all cases except  those covere by gasLimit_deployment.
 A number like 4543760.
+The default number changes with most new releases of Arc.js  You can find the current value for your Arc.js installation by looking in the `config/default.json` file.

 **network**
 Name of the blockchain network used during Arc contract migration.
 Other information like url and port come from Arc.js's truffle.js file.
 Default is "ganache".